The Bellin Run is Over — Now What?

-Now in its fourth year, the series includes races that take place from June through November.
-It kicks off with the 10K (6.2-mile) Bellin Run and also includes the Packers 5K (Saturday, July 23), Shanty Days 5K (Saturday, Aug.
-13), City Stadium 5K (Saturday, Sept.
-10), Bellin Women’s Half Marathon (Saturday, Oct.8, Run for the Hill of It 5K (Saturday, Oct.
-15) and the Festival Foods Turkey Trot (Thursday, Nov.
-24).
+Now in its sixth year, the series includes races that take place from June through November.
+It kicks off with the 10K (6.2-mile) Bellin Run and also includes the Packers 5K (Saturday, July 21), Shanty Days 5K (Saturday, Aug.
+11), City Stadium Run (Saturday, Sept.
+8), Bellin Women’s Half Marathon (Saturday, Oct.
+6), Run for the Hill of It 5K (Saturday, Oct.
+13) and the Festival Foods Turkey Trot (Thursday, Nov.
+22).

 Each of these runs offers something unique, from running through Lambeau Field and Old City Stadium to running next to Lake Michigan and the trails of Baird Creek.
 There’s even a pre-Thanksgiving meal run to help burn off those Turkey-Day calories.

 The Titletown Wellness Race Series was started in part to keep people active after they’d spent so much time training for the Bellin Run.
-In just a couple of years, our numbers support the fact that we are keeping more people running or walking year-round with this series.
+Our numbers support the fact that we are keeping more people running or walking year-round with this series.
 It is a fun and interactive way to compete against friends, family and co-workers.

 The race series awards points for participation, age group finish and gender finish, with the most points given for participation — so it isn’t always the fastest runners who win their age group at year’s end.
 In fact, our winners to date have been the most consistent participants, not necessarily the speediest.

-Plus, there’s an added incentive — if you complete all the races, you will earn a free entry into the 41st annual Bellin Run on June 10, 2017.
+Plus, there’s an added incentive — those runners who complete 4 or more races will win a rewards package.
+The number of races you complete will determine which reward you receive.
 It’s so much fun to see many of the same people at event after event, talking to and congratulating each other post-race.